duhanboblanli/Games-Repertory/README.md

 # Introduction ⚒

-* Developed an iOS application in XCode(Swift) to fetch game informations from API.
+* An iOS app developed with Swift and UIKit to get different game information from API.
-* Used MVC design Pattern.
+* MVC design pattern is used.
 * Implemented Table View, Pagination, Tab Bar, Navigation Bar and Search Bar.

 # How To Use 📲